Malindo Air – is it really Business Class or just Premium Economy?

 Crunching the numbers for Malindo Air Business Class

-We flew up to Denpasar on the inaugural Malindo Air flight from Adelaide, in economy, seated in an exit row.
+We flew up to Denpasar on the inaugural Malindo Air flight from Adelaide, in economy class, seated in an exit row.
 Whilst the flight itself was relatively uneventful bar a few quirks, it was no worse than a Qantas domestic service.

 Sitting back at the pool in Bali at 5 pm on the last day, we discussed our strategy for making the jump to Business Class.
 With economics backgrounds, the decision quickly became overly complex, but in short, we had paid $375 return for economy flights, valuing economy one way at $187.50.